 Visiting Spain as a Tourist

-As the world recovers from the COVID-19 pandemic, countries are gradually opening up and allowing non-residents to enter for non-essential purposes.
-There are a number of conditions of entry with respect to the pandemic and the latest requirements are outlined in our page on how to get to Jávea (link).
+As the world recovers from the COVID-19 pandemic, there are a number of conditions of entry to Spain with respect to the pandemic and the latest requirements are outlined in our page on how to get to Jávea (link).

 When entering Spain as a tourist, it’s unlikely that UK nationals will be asked about the purpose of their visit.
 Their passport will be stamped on entry and they will be allowed to stay a maximum of 90 days in 180 with a visa.
 This is cumulative, that is to say that you can visit Spain for up to 90 days in any six month period; the time doesn’t ‘reset’ when you leave the country and indeed continues if you remain within the Schengen area.